WAZULU503/wazulu-execution/README.md

 ## Threat Model and Limitations

 ### Assumptions

 - execution runtime records events correctly
 - cryptographic hashes remain secure
 - signing keys are managed securely
 - host environment is trusted

 ### Limitations

 - no distributed consensus
 - no Byzantine fault tolerance
 - no hardware attestation
 - compromised runtimes can omit events

-The system focuses on tamper-evident history, not guaranteeing that every event is recorded.
+The system focuses on **tamper-evident history**, not guaranteeing that every event is recorded.

 ---